AdamBear/thoughts/README.md

 - [ ] wsl2 nvidia docker reinstall
 - [ ] kg and qa vector store
 - [ ] chatglm3 intergration to the qa agent service
+- [ ] how to detect the hungging problem of the wav2lip pipeline
 https://github.com/megvii-research/ECCV2022-RIFE/issues/278